appscode/blog/content/post/kubestash-v2024.6.4/index.md

       delay: 1m
 ```

-Here is the example of `RestoreSession` that will restore the StatefulSet manifest:
+Here is the example of `RestoreSession` that restores the `StatefulSet` manifests:

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1